CJSatnarine/Computer-Science-OOP-Game/README.md

 - Spacebar shoots projectiles.

 # Sprites:
 - Blue enemies exist in the code, but will do nothing in the game.
-I plan to remove them because they seem useless.
+I would probably remove them eventually because they seem useless.
-- Red enemies follow the player and do nothing (for now).
+- Red enemies follow the player and do nothing for now.
 - Projectiles push the enemies away.
 - The player is, well, the player.